 Actually, in a sense all four are Non-Action Guys, since they do not want to be involved in adventure and have zero interest in combat.

-The character WALL-E certainly qualifies, especially in comparison to trigger-happy EVE.
-A Determinator who saves humanity from its own indolence, sure, but non-action regardless.
+The character WALL•E qualifies in comparison to trigger-happy EVE.
+That doesn't stop him from being a Determinator who saves humanity from its own indolence.

 Film - Live-Action